Mistress (1987 film): Plot

-Rae Colton had originally came to Hollywood to be an actress, but her career never took off.
+Rae Colton had come to Hollywood to be an actress, but her career never took off.
 She meets and falls in love with Wyn, an older and wealthy married businessman.

 The relationship with Wyn carries on for nine years, and while he takes care of her financially, she hopes that one day they can marry and possibly have a child.
 With much time on her hands due to Wyn's support, Rae fills her life with acting lessons and her friendship with Margo, another aspiring actress.
 Their friend Stephanie did make it as an actress and even has her own television show.
 While Rae aspires to get to that level, she becomes somewhat complacent over time, not having any immediate financial worries because of her seemingly comfortable situation, as Wyn has provided her with a home and vehicle.

 Rae's world is shattered when Wyn dies suddenly of a heart attack in his sleep while on a trip to the Bahamas with her.
 Rae finds out that Wyn's wife has taken over his company, and as everything she had was legally in his name, she has no deed to her home or title to her car.
 Wyn also had no will, thus everything he owned now belongs to his wife, leaving Rae all but destitute.

 With little money and almost no options, Rae moves into a house that is listed for sale by Margo's friend.
 But the house quickly sells, forcing Rae out.
 She returns home to Utah to visit her mother, Deanie, and begins a relationship with Burke Johnson, a former high school classmate who has always been in love with her.
 Rae's mother is deeply disappointed in her for seeing Burke, and tells her to go back to Hollywood and try again to make it as an actress.
 Rae pleads with her mother to understand that she will never make it big in Hollywood, but eventually bows to pressure and decides to go back.